Unsolved Murder of Julie Pacey, 1994

 Any single witness account will be treated by me with uncertainty.
 Not suspicion or any ill thought but I have been a witness in the legal sense many times and I have got it wrong.
 It is easy to do.
 Our minds hate gaps, meaningless details become important after the fact and sometimes the high drama of the situation clouds recollection.
 However, this man was seen by multiple people in multiple places during this time.
 None had time or the connections to feed off each other.
 Of course he could be innocent.

-All that said though we have him in the house on the Friday and at almost the same time taking off after Mrs Pacey at about the same time on the Monday.
+All that said we have him in the house on the Friday and at almost the same time taking off after Mrs Pacey on the Monday.
 By the description of events on the Friday Mrs Pacey may have been in the habit of leaving her front door unlocked and this guy would know it.

 BUT What about this issue with the cars?